-Current ICT Initiatives and projects
+Current ICT Initiatives and projects - Republic of South Africa

 The South African National Research Network

 The South African National Research Network (SANReN) is funded by the Department of Science and Technology (DST) and implemented by the CSIR Meraka Institute since 2009.
 SANReN now provides a minimum of 1Gbps and to 10Gbps redundant connectivity to all South African public universities, many science councils and entities such as the South African Weather Services - a total of 227 sites as at March 2017.
 The average bandwidth available per SANReN site is 3.537 Gbps.
 SANReN also supports the Square Kilometer Array/MeerKAT and the South Africa Antarctic Research Programme.
 Approximately 1,000,000 students, academics and researchers in public institutions presently benefit from the network.
 The SANReN network forms part of a comprehensive South African government approach to a National Integrated Cyberinfrastructure System (NICIS) to ensure successful participation of South African researchers in the global knowledge production effort.
 Together with the Centre for High Performance Computing (CHPC) and the Data Intensive Research Initiative for South Africa (DIRISA), the SANReN network forms the key components of this cyberinfrastructure (CI) as a core scientific research infrastructure for South Africa.